KKosackH/BatteryBridge/README.md

 The **BatteryBridge** is a PowerPath control circuit that ensures the essential electronics on the SwitchSystem PCB remain powered during grid disconnection.

-The SwitchSystem PCB only receives power when the home charger is in **IEC 61851 state B/C** (charging mode).
+The SwitchSystem PCB only receives power when the home charger is in **IEC 61851 Control Pilot state C** (charging mode).
 When transitioning from charging to discharging, the PCB would normally lose power.
 The BatteryBridge solves this by automatically switching to battery supply, keeping the system running seamlessly.

 ---